 Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 NorthShore’s breast health program is one of the largest academic multispecialty practices in the state of Illinois.
-NorthShore's was the first Center in the Chicago region to be accredited by the American College of Surgeons’ National Accreditation Program for Breast Centers.
+NorthShore was the first Center in the Chicago region to be accredited by the American College of Surgeons’ National Accreditation Program for Breast Centers.
 NorthShore is also designated a Breast Imaging Center of Excellence by the American College of Radiology.
 These distinctions reflect our high-quality, integrated, patient-centered care from an established team of specialists.

 NorthShore Kellogg Cancer Center and the Center for Breast Health combine the most advanced scientific knowledge and technology with a comprehensive approach to breast cancer treatment.
 Drawing from the diverse experience of physicians, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team is dedicated to putting patients—and families—at the center of a healthcare experience that delivers compassionate, quality care.

-Patients who are newly diagnosed with breast cancer have the added support of a specialized oncology nurse navigator to guide them through their diagnosis and treatment.
+Newly diagnosed patients have the added support of a specialized oncology nurse navigator to guide them through their breast cancer diagnosis and treatment.